• Home

 Payoff Date – The date you are planning on paying this debt off.

-Notes – Any note you need to write down.
+Notes – Any notes you need to write down.

-This sheet will help you plan your debt pay off method.
-Do you want to start with the lowest balanced account, or do you want to start with the highest interest rate account?
+This sheet will help you plan your debt pay-off method.
+For example, do you want to start with the lowest balanced account, or do you want to start with the highest interest rate?

 Eliminate your debt on your terms as long as you are doing it!